Close Banner

 Sonoma Terrace Oogie Boogie Bash Dessert Party

 Disneyland Dining Packages — Sonoma Terrace Halloween Dining width=This parade dessert party allows you to watch the parade from your table.
 It offers "ghoul-inary" delights including scrumptious themed desserts and two beverages (plus a bottle of water) along with reserved seated viewing of the parade in front of Sonoma Terrace.
 Adults may choose drinks with alcohol.
-Reservations can be made for the dessert party up to 60 days in advance.
+You can reserve the dessert party up to 60 days in advance.
 This experience is available in two sessions per night, with reservation times beginning at 7 p.m. and 9:30 p.m. during party nights.

 You'll be able to check in up to 45 minutes before the first parade (which starts at 7:50 p.m.) and up to 30 minutes before the second parade (which starts at 10:05 p.m.).
 Seating is first-come, first-served, so we highly recommend arriving earlier than recommended for the best seat.
 You may be seated with other guests or in a back row.
-The dessert party begins 30 minutes before the parade starts and can be enjoyed up until the parade ends.
+The dessert party begins 30 minutes before the parade starts.
+You can enjoy it up until the parade ends.
 The front row is low tables and the back rows are high tops.

-Tickets for the dessert party are paid for when you reserve.
-It's $89 per person (ages 3 and up) and includes tax and gratuity.
+You pay for dessert party tickets when you reserve.
+The package costs $89 per person (ages 3 and up) and includes tax and gratuity.
 Children ages 2 and under may attend free of charge, but they must be seated on the lap of an adult.
 You'll need to have Oogie Boogie Bash tickets to book.
 If the parade is canceled due to technical issues or weather, your dessert package will not be refunded.

 Pros: You get a seat to watch the parade.